NAFA WeChat Account

 Applications typically open in October for the following August intake.

-International applicants residing overseas are advised to contact NAFA’s authorised overseas education counsellors based in their home countries to submit applications from September for the August intake the following year.
+International applicants residing overseas are advised to contact NAFA, UAS’s authorised overseas education counsellors based in their home countries to submit applications from September for the August intake the following year.
 Click here for more information.

 For more information about the application procedures and application deadline, click here.